sagunsh/emulator-c/readme.md

-# Emulator using C
+# Emulator in C

-This project was done as a part of assessment for CSC 203 (Operating System) / Undergraduate / BSc.CSIT (Tribhuvan University) Nepal

 ## Introduction

-It is an emulator with a basic operating system (OS) that runs on 5 basic instructions.
+It is an emulator that supports 7 instructions.

 The emulator tries to imitate the working of an OS by switching between user-mode and kernel-mode to perform different operations.